COS301-SE-2020/Swift/swift-docs/docs/documentation/functional-requirements.md

 3. The system should allow the customer to update their cart.
 4. The system should notify the customer of the status of their placed order.
 5. The system should display the order history of the customer.
-6. The management system should be notied if the order is taking too long.
+6. The management system should be notified if the order is taking too long.

 ## **Payment System**
 1. The system should allow the customer to select between different payment methods.